 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where beyerite typically forms.
+Look in hydrothermal veins country, the host setting where beyerite typically forms.
 If you start seeing bismutite, quartz, galena in float, you are in the right ground.
 Field specimens usually show a platy crystals, micaceous aggregates habit, so train your eye for that shape before scanning the outcrop.